 180 Days in Springfield student and middle school math teacher in Springfield, MA

 The TEACH 180 Days in Springfield Pathway is a one-year, 36-credit pathway leading to a Master’s degree and teacher licensure at the middle or high school level.

-It is offered by the School of Education in partnership with the Springfield, Massachusetts school district.
+It is offered by the College of Education in partnership with the Springfield, Massachusetts school district.
 TEACH 180 Days in Springfield combines graduate course work with full time teaching at one of four urban schools in Springfield.

 Beginning at the end of August, you will work with urban middle or high school students as a micro-teacher or student teacher.
 By mid-year, as a clinical teacher, you will become part of a middle school team or high school department.
 Throughout the academic year, you will learn the skills and competencies needed to be a successful teacher, including:

 You will also take graduate classes related to your teaching level, participate in seminar discussions about effective and equitable teaching strategies, and develop a community service “legacy project” that supports student leadership.

 TEACH 180 Days in Springfield is designed for graduating college seniors, college graduates and second career professionals of any age who:

 Individuals interested in applying to the 180 Days in Springfield program should have an undergraduate degree in the subject they wish to teach.
 Majoring or having a degree in the intended licensure area ensures that candidates have completed the necessary subject matter requirements in that area.
 If candidates do not have a degree in the subject they wish to teach, they may have to fulfill the subject matter requirements by taking additional undergraduate coursework before entering the program.
 For more information on subject matter requirements, click here.

 You must complete the University of Massachusetts Amherst Graduate School application which is available at www.umass.edu/gradschool.

 January 15 is the formal deadline for application.